dexter31/StatsDClient/README.md

 A statsd java client extended from tim groups implementation using vertx i/o.

 Since vertx is a polygot the same can be accessed via python, scala, ruby or javascript.
-Look at the ConvinienceMethodProvider to choose your favourites.
+Look at the ConvinienceMethodProvider to choose your own favourites.

 Usage